Tree tensor network state approach for solving hierarchical equations of motion

-For convenience, the circle nodes in \Fig{TTNS_spinboson} (b) are enumerated and some notations that will be used in what follows are introduced here.
-A node with $z$ legs corresponds to a rank-$z$ tensor.
+There are many different ways to connect the tensors into a tree-shaped network.
+For example, we show in \Fig{TTNS_spinboson} the graphical representation of several different TTNS decompositions for the extended wave function $|\Psi(t)\rangle$ with $P=3$.
+A circle node with $z$ legs corresponds to a rank-$z$ tensor.
+For convenience, the nodes are enumerated and we take the TTNS in \Fig{TTNS_spinboson} (d) as an example to introduce the notations that will be used in what follows.
 Similar to an MPS/TT, there are nodes assigned with one dangling leg denoting the physical index $s_1/n_{p}$, such as nodes $T^{[1]}_{s_1}$, $T^{[2]}_{n_0}$, $T^{[4]}_{n_1}$, $T^{[6]}_{n_2}$, and $T^{[7]}_{n_3}$.
-However, a TTNS can also have connecting nodes, which have exclusively connected legs, i.e., virtual indices, like nodes $T^{[3]}_X$ and $T^{[5]}_X$.
+Here, we assign the nodes with the dangling leg corresponding to the system indices and bath indices as the system nodes (red-shaded) and bath nodes (green-shaded), respectively.
+A TTNS can also have connecting nodes, which have exclusively connected legs, i.e., virtual indices, like nodes $T^{[3]}_X$ and $T^{[5]}_X$.
 Therefore, the number of nodes $K$ can be larger than $N$.
-We assign the red-shaded node with one leg corresponding to the first system DoF as the root node, $T^{[1]}$, as shown in \Fig{TTNS_spinboson} (b).
 Every node can have none or multiple children nodes.
-For example, the root node has two children nodes, $T^{[2]}$ and $T^{[3]}$. $T^{[2]}$ has no children node.
-Leaves are the nodes (green-shaded) without children nodes.
+For example, the first node $T^{[1]}$ has two children nodes, $T^{[2]}$ and $T^{[3]}$. $T^{[2]}$ has no children node.
+Leaves are the nodes without children nodes.
+The first system node is denoted as the root node, as shown in \Fig{TTNS_spinboson} (d).
+The root node has no parent node.
 Other than the root node, every node has a parent node, which is the adjacent node on the path pointing toward the root node.
-For each node, all the legs are enumerated in a counter-clockwise manner with the bond connected to the parent node designated as the first leg, and the dangling leg (if it has) as the last leg, as shown exemplarily for node $T^{[5]}$ at the top-right corner of \Fig{TTNS_spinboson} (b).
+For each node, all the legs are enumerated in a counter-clockwise manner with the bond connected to the parent node designated as the first leg, and the dangling leg (if it has) as the last leg, as shown exemplarily for node $T^{[5]}$ at the top-right corner of \Fig{TTNS_spinboson} (d).